 The net sales of Tupperware Brand Corporation in Q1, 2021 marked a 22% increase from the same quarter last year reaching $460.3 million.
 The second quarter saw net sales of $464.7 million.
 North American market stood as the strongest in both the quarters.

 In the third financial quarter, Tupperware received net sales of $376.9 million, an 11% decrease from the previous year.
-Excluding South America, all other Tupperware markets saw a decline in sales.
+Excluding the direct selling industry in South America, all other Tupperware markets saw a decline in sales.
 The company attributed the 6% increase in net sales in South America to the improvements made to onboarding and training programs in the region.
 Along with the American markets, Tupperware made remarkable gains in the Asia Pacific and European markets too.

 One of America's Most Responsible Companies by Newsweek.